atwellpub/wpcli-staging/readme.md

-# WPCLI Staging for WordPress
+# WP-CLI Staging for WordPress

 ## Introduction to WP-CLI Staging